Christian nationalists: Wanting to put God into US government

 Many reject the Christian nationalist label as a leftist smear.

-But a few right-wing politicians have embraced its holy rhetoric, such as Marjorie Taylor Green and Lauren Boebert, two hardline Republicans and Trump allies.
+But a few right-wing politicians have embraced its holy rhetoric, such as Marjorie Taylor Greene and Lauren Boebert, two hardline Republicans and Trump allies.

-"We need to be the party of nationalism, we should be Christian Nationalists," says Green.
+"We need to be the party of nationalism, we should be Christian Nationalists," says Greene.

-Online, extremists have taken it even further
+Online, extremists have taken it even further.

-"We are the Christian Taliban," crowed White Nationalist Vincent James Foxx in his webcast after the Supreme Court decision on Roe v Wade.
+"We are the Christian Taliban," crowed white nationalist Vincent James Foxx in his webcast after the Supreme Court decision on Roe v Wade.

 "And we will not stop until The Handmaid's Tale is a reality."